Why should I choose your program in Florence?

 I am more interested in working in another country.
 Do I have to work in Florence?

-Of course not.
-Many graduates are interested in other countries and only take the course in Florence as a starting point.
+Of course not, many graduates are interested in other countries and only take the course in Florence as a starting point.

 Will I get a job after I graduate?

 Yes.
 We will assist you with job guidance, job contacts and direct job offers worldwide.
-The highest qualifications you have the easier and fastest you will be able to find a teaching position.
+The highest qualifications you have the easier and faster you will be able to find a teaching position.
 Finally, there are available positions in Florence provided upon graduation.
 If you are not a native speaker, you will still find work, but it might take more time.

 Will I earn enough money?